usdoj-crt/beta-ada/_pages/_resources/small-entity-compliance-guide.md

 - Content that is posted by third parties on your state or local government’s website or mobile app would not need to meet WCAG 2.1, Level AA.
   - **Example**: A message that a member of the public posts on a town’s online message board would fall under the exception.

 {% details This exception only applies to content posted by a third party.
-Content that is not posted by a third party is not covered by the exception.
+Content that is not posted by a third party, including the following, is not covered by the exception.
 This includes: expandable %}

 1. Third-party content posted by the state or local government.
   - **Example**: Many state or local governments post content on their websites that is developed by an outside technology company, like calendars, scheduling tools, maps, reservations systems, and payment systems.
 This content would **not** fall under the exception  because it is posted by the state or local government.

 2. Content posted by a state or local government’s contractor or vendor.
   - **Example**: If a state or local government uses a company to design, manage, or update its website, the content the company posts for the government would **not** fall under the exception.

 3. Tools and platforms that allow third parties to post content.
   - **Example**: If the state or local government has a message board platform on its website, that platform would **not** fall under the exception because the message board was added to the website by the state or local government.
 However, the exception would apply to posts on that platform made by third parties who are not controlled by or acting for the government.

 **Reminder**: If an exception does not apply to specific web content or content in mobile apps, that content needs to meet WCAG 2.1, Level AA, apart from the very limited situations discussed later in this guide.